HamzaKhriss/server-project/README.md

 - Test the scripts in a controlled environment before deploying them in a production setting.
 - Follow the instructions in each script for detailed steps and customization.

-## Support

-For support or queries related to these scripts, please reach out to the IT department or the project administrator.